Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

 Emotions Wheel Expression Match

 Match the expressions to the emotions with these super cute fuzzies!
-Identify different emotions and their corresponding expressions to help assist your child develop understanding of reading others behavioural responses.
+Identify different emotions and their corresponding expressions to help assist your child to develop an understanding of reading other’s behavioural responses.

 What you need to create Emotions Wheel Expression Match

 - Emotions Wheel

 Laminating the emotions wheel will add durability.
 If you don’t have mini pegs on hand, swap them out for a trusty glue stick!
 Remember once you have this emotions wheel on file you can print it off again and again!
 With this in mind, pegs can always join the play another day.